New Zealand History in the 19th Century 1st Monday 10 am

 This is a group for members who would like to know more about different religions, their histories and their associated cultures.
 Our goal is to better understand people with different beliefs, values and traditions, not to promote or judge any religion.

-Using short lectures from Professor Mark Berkson’s course, Cultural Literacy for Religion: Everything the Well-Educated Person Should Know, supplemented by a variety of other videos and textual material, we’ll learn about the main religions that originated in India, Hinduism and Buddhism; the indigenous religions of China and Japan, and Zen Buddhism; the three great monotheistic religions Judaism, Christianity and Islam; and three religions with a relatively small number of adherents but a significant impact, Jainism, Sikhism and Baha’i.
+Using short lectures from Professor Mark Berkson’s course, Cultural Literacy for Religion: Everything the Well-Educated Person Should Know, supplemented by a variety of other videos and textual material, we are learning about the main religions that originated in India, Hinduism and Buddhism; the indigenous religions of China and Japan, and Zen Buddhism; the three great monotheistic religions Judaism, Christianity and Islam; and three religions with a relatively small number of adherents but a significant impact, Jainism, Sikhism and Baha’i.

 Shakespeare 3rd Thursday 1 pm

-This group will learn about Shakespeare and his times as well as his plays and the background to them.
-They will also learn how Shakespeare greatly enriched the English language, inventing many of the words and phrases we still use today.
+This group is learning about Shakespeare and his times as well as his plays and the background to them.
+They are also learning how Shakespeare greatly enriched the English language, inventing many of the words and phrases we still use today.

-The group will watch some of the finest dramas in the English language, featuring many of the greatest talents of 20th century British theatre and television.
-The plays will be supplemented by lively lectures by Peter Saccio, Emeritus Professor of Shakespearean Studies at Dartmouth College, and by material put together by the group’s facilitator, a retired teacher of English and History.
+The group is watching some of the finest dramas in the English language, featuring many of the greatest talents of 20th century British theatre and television.
+The plays are supplemented by lively lectures by Peter Saccio, Emeritus Professor of Shakespearean Studies at Dartmouth College, and by material put together by the group’s facilitator, a retired teacher of English and History.